-Perspectico launches AI-based job preparation platform for college graduates - Express Computer
+Perspectico Launches AI-based Job preparation platform for college graduates - Express Computer

-Launching the AI-based preparation platform, Nikhil Chainani, Founder, Perspectico commented, “With our research and development we have seen that college graduates when looking for a job becomes very confused as most of the job platforms are scattered.
-Keeping this in mind, we built this common tech platform that will help not only have all the details on job opening but it will also prepare them to find their right job thus providing the right direction and guidance so that they can shine in their respective careers.”
+Launching the AI-Based Preparation Platform, Nikhil Chainani – Founder; Perspectico commented, “With our research & development we have seen that college graduates when looking for a job becomes very confused as most of the job platforms are scattered.
+Keeping this in mind, we built this common tech platform that will help not only have all the details on job opening but it will also prepare them to find their right job thus providing the right direction & guidance so that they can shine in their respective careers.”

 This job preparation platform is India’s first relevant and guided job preparation tool.
 This will help the students with all the recommendations and evaluation which is required to get fully prepared for the job market.